 They are easy to install, easy to maintain, and moved to new locations to tackle crime, anti-social behaviour, and other surveillance requirements.

 In August 2020, Northumbria Police released figures that indicated a 40% reduction in anti-social behaviour across the region, pointing to the success the cameras have had in deterring criminal activity at the targeted locations.

 Further articles from the Force also noted that the cameras had been pivotal in securing arrests and prosecutions of the worst offenders.

 The Force released a video demonstration of how the cameras are being used and the multitude of benefits they provide, click below to watch:

-Acting Superintendent Ron Charlton, of Northumbria Police’s Northern Area Command, said how important the cameras are in making sure communities remain safe and residents feel supported.
+Acting Superintendent Ron Charlton of Northumbria Police’s Northern Area Command said how important the cameras are in ensuring communities remain safe and residents feel supported.

 “These cameras enable us to move them around crime hotspots and keep up with changing crime trends and locations.
 They’re another fantastic and extremely beneficial tool towards tackling crime in the area- so potential offenders better beware!”

-Northumbria Police and Crime Commissioner, Kim McGuinness, said: “North Tyneside Council takes a zero tolerance stance in relation to Anti-Social Behaviour – which I fully support.
-This CCTV roll-out will provide a visible deterrent to those who commit crime and will help people feel safe in their communities.
+Northumbria Police and Crime Commissioner, Kim McGuinness, said: “North Tyneside Council takes a zero-tolerance stance in relation to Anti-Social Behaviour – which I fully support.
+This CCTV roll-out will provide a visible deterrent to those who commit a crime and will help people feel safe in their communities.
 I welcome this partnership initiative, which will also provide evidence to bring those causing ASB before the courts.”